 iv.
 Two members of the teaching staff with extensive experience of learner guidance and support

 v.
 Two members of Academic Development and Quality Committee (ADQC)

 vi.
-A permanent secretary carrying responsibility for the organisation and management of the Board
+A permanent officer carrying responsibility for the organisation and management of the Board

 i.
 The Registrar or nominee